Marvin Jones Jr. Player Prop Bets for NFL Week 6 | Jacksonville vs. Miami 10/17/2021

 Matchup vs. Miami

-- Jones had 29 receiving yards in one career matchup against the Dolphins, 26.5 fewer than his receiving yards prop bet over/under for Sunday's game (55.5).
+- Against the Dolphins, Jones racked up 29 receiving yards in only career matchup, 26.5 fewer than his over/under for Sunday's game.

-- Jones did not have a touchdown catch in that game against the Dolphins.
+- Jones did not have a touchdown catch in that contest against the Dolphins.

 - Note: Jones' stats vs. Dolphins date back to 2016.

-- The 305.2 yards per game the Dolphins are conceding through the air makes them the NFL's 28th-ranked pass defense.
+- The 305.2 yards per game the Dolphins are allowing through the air makes them the NFL's 28th-ranked pass defense.

-- With 12 passing TDs allowed this year, the Dolphins defense is ranked 27th in the league.
+- The Dolphins' defense is 27th in the NFL, giving up 2.4 passing touchdowns per game.

 Recent Performances

-- Against the Titans last week, Jones was targeted six times and racked up 25 yards on one reception.
+- In last week's game against the Titans, Jones was targeted six times and recorded one catch for 25 yards (25 yards per reception).

 Jones' Jacksonville Teammates